d0ugal/dm/content/pages/1 code.rst

 :template: code

 I'm an active OpenSource developer, working on a number of interesting projects.
-As must of my development is on GitHub you can see most of `my activity there`_.
+As much of my development is on GitHub you can see most of `my activity there`_.
 I archive inactive projects `on GitHub too`_.